smiergahttu/LBKfoothillsPL/README.md

 Data and code for chronological model of the Neolithic LBK in Polish foothils Area.
 LBK_fthlls.csv
 LBK_fthlls_ref.txt
--- radiocarbon data from LBK sites in foothills area in SE Poland and source utilised in model (as published in Oberc et al. 2022, Tab 1).
+-- radiocarbon data and sources for LBK sites in foothills area in SE Poland used in model (as published in Oberc et al. 2022, Tab 1).

 dens_LBKfoothlsPL.R
 -- R script for binned probability distribution derived by Gaussian Mixture density estimation ('BchronDensity' function).